What is it ?

 Position error normally manifests as the ASI (airspeed indicator) reading a very low speed at high angles of attack.
 It is at it's greatest at approach speeds, and particularly when close to the stall speed (high angle of attack).

-It normally occurs due to airflow effects around the static ports, and airflow meeting the pitot at high relative angles.
+It normally occurs due to airflow effects around the static ports, and airflow meeting the pitot tube at high relative angles.
 Essentially it means that the pitot tube is no longer sampling the full velocity of incoming air, and/or the Static port is not sampling the correct static pressure.
 This can affect all aircraft types.

 Why does it matter ?